The Trump Card of Christian Discipline

 The judge that ruled against Witnesses in Norway observed that he found it perfectly reasonable that teenage boyfriends and girlfriends are going to have sex with one another.
 You can be sure his ruling would have been different if he did not find such ‘perfectly reasonable.’
 He may still have thought the Witnesses’ discipline policies harsh, but he would not likely have found them illegal.
 It was once commonplace for parents to be greatly concerned that their teens might be sleeping around.
 It no longer is.
 These are the shoals the Witness organization must navigate.
 Temporarily, with new policies on how to deal with teens veering from the family values, they have found a way to do so.

-I like that Knocking quote because it presents Jehovah’s Witnesses as the most progressive of organizations, a description we don’t ordinarily enjoy.
+I like that Knocking quote because it presents Jehovah’s Witnesses as the most progressive of organizations, a description they don’t ordinarily enjoy.
 They are “perhaps our last hope, of how groups with strongly polarized ideas can yet coexist peacefully.”
 It is axiomatic in this world that ‘strongly polarized views’ in time results in violence.
 JWs have disproved this ‘axiom.’
 Are they given credit for it?
 No. But they should be.
 With recent reports of ISIS taking credit for the horrific attack on that Moscow collosium, I posted that several times in ‘I Don’t Know Why We Persecute Jehovah’s Witnesses; Searching for the Why’ I had observed that one would think ISIS would have taught the Russian government what extremism is.

 Far from JWs being the intolerant people who finally received comeuppance in a Norwegian court, as opposers try to present it, they are already bastions of peaceful coexistence who encounter problems with their discipline policies amidst a world that increasingly despises discipline.
 In the process of adapting, they end up making themselves better.